ocaml/ocaml.org/data/tutorials/lg_03_modules.md

 val hello : unit -> unit
 ```

-Let's assume that accessing the `message` value directly is none of the others
+Let's assume that accessing the `message` value directly is none of the other
 modules' business; we want it to be a private definition.
 We can hide it by
 defining a restricted interface.
 This is our `amodule2.mli` file: